-In a mixing bowl, combine the flour, baking powder, sugar, garlic powder, and salt; stir to blend thoroughly.
+In a mixing bowl, thoroughly blend the flour, baking powder, sugar, garlic powder, and salt.

-Stir the shredded cheese and minced jalapeño pepper into the flour mixture.
+Stir in the shredded cheese and minced jalapeño pepper.

 In a separate bowl, whisk the egg with the milk.
-Add the melted butter and whisk to blend.
+Add the melted butter and stir to blend.

 Spread the batter in the prepared loaf pan.

-- Mild Chili Cheese Bread: Replace the minced jalapeño peppers with milder Anaheim chili peppers.
+- Replace the minced jalapeño peppers with milder Anaheim chile peppers if you find jalapeños too strong.

-- For extra heat, add about 1/8 to 1/4 teaspoon of cayenne pepper to the batter if, on the contrary, you like very spicy food.
+- Add about 1/8 to 1/4 teaspoon of cayenne pepper to the batter if, on the contrary, you like very spicy food.